-- Complete co-requisite courses before progressing in the program. - Be enrolled in co-requisite courses at the same time. - Withdrawal from any co-requisite course prior to the college's official withdrawal date will result in the student failing to progress to clinical, PLAB 1460. - Students who fail a co-requisite course are required to retake all co-requisite courses upon readmission prior to progressing to clinical, PLAB 1460. - Achieve a minimum grade of "C" in all health science courses (grading scale of individual programs may vary) - Satisfactorily meet course objectives.
+- Complete co-requisite courses before progressing in the program. - Withdrawal from any co-requisite course prior to the college's official withdrawal date will result in the student failing to progress to clinical, PLAB 1460. - Students who fail a co-requisite course are required to retake all co-requisite courses upon readmission prior to progressing to clinical, PLAB 1460. - Achieve a passing grade of 75% or above. - Satisfactorily meet course objectives. - Be able to perform venipuncture at a beginner's competency level as determined by Program Faculty.